 There are two main steps in preparing to sell Tiffany jewelry:

 1. Locate its Blue Box and any accompanying documentation.
 Appraisers and Tiffany jewelry buyers like to see proof of purchase and authentication, so they know the jewelry is the real deal.

 2. Clean your jewelry.
 While unclean jewelry is unlikely to affect your appraisal, it may affect its Tiffany jewelry resale value.
 Be sure to clean your jewelry piece so it looks exactly as enticing as when it was first purchased.

 Also remember: any damage to the jewelry will decrease its value.
 So, always take good care of tiffany jewelry.

-The company was founded in 1837, when Charles Lewis Tiffany and John P. Young opened a “fancy goods” store on Broadway, adding jewelry and silver soon after.
-In 1853, Tiffany took over and the newly-dubbed Tiffany & Co. showcased its jewels, to rave reviews, at the Exhibition of the Industry of All Nations in New York, the first world’s fair held in the U.S. “Surpasses anything of the kind ever seen before in this country,” wrote one columnist.
+The company was founded in 1837, when Charles Lewis Tiffany and John P. Young opened a “fancy goods” store on Broadway, adding jewelry and silver to the mix soon after.
+In 1853, Tiffany took over and the newly-dubbed Tiffany & Co. showcased its exquisite pieces at the Exhibition of the Industry of All Nations in New York, the first World’s Fair held in the U.S. There, Tiffany jewelry was met with rave remarks.
+“Surpasses anything of the kind ever seen before in this country,” wrote one columnist.